 State, territory, and local governments are responsible for delivering and managing public health services and for maintaining direct relationships with most health care providers.
 This includes regulating health professionals and private hospitals.

-How we work with the Department of Health
+How we work with the Department of Health and Aged Care